Educational Tax Credit

 Santa Clara University staff does not provide tax advice to individuals.

-International students, with an eligible work Visa/ITIN, may obtain a 1098-T form by completing W-9S form along with a copy of their ITIN card.
+International students, with an eligible work SSN/ITIN, may obtain a 1098-T form by completing W-9S form along with a copy of their ITIN card.
 This will be required every year.
 Contact Enrollment Services Center at OneStop@scu.edu or call 408-551-1000 to obtain a W-9S form.
+The W-9S form must be completed no later than April 1, 2018.

 1098T forms will be available online by the end of January of the following year after the annual process is complete.
-All US students, that have provided Santa Clara with their SSN information, will be able to review their 1098-T for online at www.1098t.com.
+All US students, that have provided Santa Clara with their SSN information, will be able to review their 1098-T online in January.

 Santa Clara University has elected to report qualified tuition and related expenses according to IRS rules.
 IRS states the institutions must report either qualified charges OR payments.
 However, payments are included on page 2 of the form.